 Since the 16-(.390)08 section for the AG(EH) is defined as a section normal to the quarter chord the velocity component that passes over the normal to the quarter chord is the velocity responsible for producing the foil cavitation.
 See Figure 2.
 So a new definition of q must be given.
 Basi cally, through simple geometry,

-I a strange all set a constant
+I a strange of set of a set of the

 $q' = q \cos^2 \Lambda$

 Now reconsidering the slope intercept form of the cavitation bucket: